Salt Lake City: History

 Salt Lake City was selected in 1995 to host the 2002 Winter Olympics.
 The games were plagued with controversy.
 A bid scandal surfaced in 1998 alleging bribes had been offered to secure the bid.
 During the games, other scandals erupted over contested judging scores and illegal drug use.
-Despite the controversies, the games were heralded as a financial success, being one of the few in recent history to turn a profit.
+While the 2002 Games generated significant financial returns for Olympic operations and prompted major infrastructure investments, the anticipated substantial increase in permanent business development and sustained tourism growth did not materialize immediately in the post-Games period.
+However, downtown revitalization accelerated in the following decade, particularly with the 2010 opening of City Creek Center and continued transit expansion.
 In preparation major construction projects were initiated.
 Local freeways were expanded and repaired, and a light rail system was constructed.
 Olympic venues are now used for local, national, and international sporting events and Olympic athlete training.
 However, the predicted increase in businesses did not happen following the games.
-On July 24, 2024, Salt Lake City was formally chosen by the International Olympic Committee (IOC) to host the 2034 Olympic Winter Games.
-All of the facilities from the previous Games can be re-used, and the bid enjoyed support from the IOC and the city.

 Salt Lake City hosted the 16th Winter Deaflympic games in 2007, taking place in the venues in Salt Lake City and Park City, and Rotary International chose the city as the host site of their 2007 convention, which was the single largest gathering in Salt Lake City since the 2002 Winter Olympics.
 The U.S. Volleyball Association convention in 2005 drew 39,500 attendees.
+Salt Lake City has been selected to host the 2034 Winter Olympics.
+All of the facilities from the previous Games can be re-used.

-In 2020, the city experienced a 5.7 magnitude earthquake, protests against the killing of Bernardo Palacios-Carbajal, and a damaging windstorm with hurricane-force winds, amidst the wider national George Floyd protests, the global COVID-19 pandemic, and protests against pandemic measures.
+In 2020, the region experienced a 5.7 magnitude earthquake, protests against the killing of Bernardo Palacios-Carbajal, and a damaging windstorm with hurricane-force winds, amid the wider national George Floyd protests, the global COVID-19 pandemic, and protests against pandemic measures.